 Dengue vs. Chikungunya: Understanding Symptoms, Diagnosis, and Treatment

-Dengue and chikungunya are both mosquito-borne viral diseases that share similar characteristics, resulting in people often confusing the two.[1]
+Dengue and chikungunya are both mosquito-borne viral diseases that share similar characteristics, often resulting in confusion.[1]
 These diseases are prevalent in tropical and subtropical regions, causing significant public health concerns.

 Symptoms and Signs of Dengue and Chikungunya

 Dengue fever usually emerges between 2 to 14 days after being bitten by an infected mosquito, with a common range of 4 to 7 days.[2]
 Chikungunya fever typically manifests 3 to 7 days after exposure to the virus.[3]
-Dengue can have severe complications such as dengue haemorrhagic fever/dengue shock syndrome, whereas chikungunya does not.[3]
+While dengue can have severe complications, chikungunya does not.[3]

 How is Dengue and Chikungunya Diagnosed?